thomazyazima/thomazyazima.github.io/week-1/2-github-intro/my_reflection.md

-## 1. Reflection
+## 2. Github Introduction Reflection

 * What struggles did you have setting up git and GitHub?
 What did you learn in the process?
 * Write an explanation of and compare git and GitHub to a non-technical audience.
 * Describe what version control is and how GitHub helps with it.
 * Why do developers use version control (git)?
 Does that make sense to you?
 Why or why not?
 * What doesn't make sense?
 What does?